twu88/twu88.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am currently serving as the Lead Cyber Researcher at Ofgem, where I drive cybersecurity initiatives and research to ensure the security and resilience of critical infrastructure.
+I am currently a Lead Cyber Researcher at Ofgem, where I drive cyber security initiatives and research to ensure the security and resilience of critical infrastructure.
 My professional journey has been rooted in both academic research and practical cybersecurity applications, with a focus on cutting-edge techniques and methodologies.

 Before joining Ofgem, I held a position as a Postdoctoral Researcher at the University of Plymouth, where I contributed to the Cyber SHIP project.
 This initiative involved penetration testing from a research perspective, focusing on maritime systems' vulnerabilities and how they can be addressed to enhance security in the shipping industry.